GRANTS MADE

 2023

-● Incarnation Institute for Sex and Faith: $6,440 for expenses to produce an educational seminar (including CEUs for professionals) and a subsequent training video, titled "Morality of Sexual Freedom and Consensual Non-Monogamy."
-The Incarnation Institute, headed by Rev. Beverly Dale, is at the forefront of advocating for sex positivity in Christianty, in-depth education of clergy on the topic, and truly moral approaches to sex and relationships for believers.
+● Incarnation Institute for Sex and Faith: $6,440 for expenses to produce an educational seminar (including CEUs for professionals) and a subsequent training video, titled "The Morality of Sexual Freedom and Consensual Non-Monogamy."
+The Incarnation Institute, headed by Rev. Beverly Dale, is at the forefront of advocating for sex positivity in Christianity, including in-depth education of clergy on the topic and elucidating healthy, genuinely moral approaches to sex and relationships for believers.
 Dale writes, "We will invite experts with academic credentials, sex-positive clergy, and persons with experiential knowledge of CNM to participate in this panel that will be held at two times, part #1 and part #2.
 After editing, the video will be made available for a small fee on the website of the IISF.
 It will be advertised and promoted through polyamory organizations but more widely through past trainees, dating circles, and general venues for interested couples."
+Update: The event was successfully held and the video, "What Wondrous Love Is This: Polyamory and Christianity," is now available.

 ● OPEN, the Organization for Polyamory and Ethical Non-Monogamy: $2,500 toward expenses to develop a Polyamory and Deathcare Resource.
 "OPEN aims to produce a resource to help polyamorous and non-monogamous people navigate end-of-life planning and deathcare, where the hurdles of a world built exclusively around monogamy can be particularly challenging."
 The project will start with a professionally run brainstorm workshop of about 25 poly- and care-community experts.
 Expected products are "a downloadable PDF resource with comprehensive guidance on end-of-life planning and deathcare for the polyamory community" and a 1-hour webinar "to present the resource and address questions from the community."
+Update December 2023: The Non-Monogamy End of Life Planning Guide is finished and available online to the public (54 pages; free).
+It's an impressive product.

-● Rose Bern, doctoral student at University of California/Davis: $2,000 to UC/Davis for fiscal sponsorship of necessary expenses for Bern's "Polyamorous Networks" research project.
+● Rose Bern, doctoral student at University of California/Davis: $2,000 to UC/Davis for fiscal sponsorship of expenses for Bern's "Polyamorous Networks" research project.
 Says Bern, "This study examines how polyamorous network dynamics map onto overall relational well-being.
 We aim to collect quantitative and qualitative data on all members of the same polyamorous networks/polycules.
 This study will enable us to examine partner interactions across an array of domains, including attachment style, goal fulfillment, and sexual outcomes.
 This study may offer insight into both macroscopic close relationship experiences (i.e. how attachment styles may shift across different intimate partnerships) and microscopic poly-specific experiences (i.e. the role of compersion in polyamorous relationships across different network structures).

 "While prior research has examined the experiences of polyamorous individuals, research has yet to actually capture key network experiences.
 Given that polyamory is inherently a collective and network-based relationship model, this kind of data is crucial."

 ● MN Poly: $2,000 toward expenses for the 2023 MNPolyCon convention to be held near Minneapolis, July 15, 2023.
-This follows the success of the 2022 MNPolyCon, which we helped to revive post-covid.
+This follows the success of the 2022 MNPolyCon, which we helped to revive post-Covid.
 Says ConChair Rose, "MNPolyCon [a nonprofit] focuses on education in topics relevant to the world of Polyamory and Ethical Non-Monogamy (ENM), as well as vendors and information booths.
 Our convention is focused on educating people interested or participating in this lifestyle through workshops, panels, presentations, and peer-to-peer interaction.
 MNPolyCon 2023 has a theme of 'Building Community.'

 "We had to get a bigger, more modern location for 2023 to continue to make room for growth.
 We have room to grow here for the next few years and can rent more space if we outgrow what we rent this year."
 Their long-term plan is to become a major, weekend-long convention that will draw attendees regionally and nationally.
-Update: ConChair Rose says there were 136 attendees in 2023 and as a result the group is now financially well set heading into the coming year.

 ● OPEN, the nonprofit Organization for Polyamory and Ethical Non-Monogamy: $10,000 for fiscal sponsorship and fiduciary oversight of work by Heath Schechinger (psychologist and co-founder of the American Psychological Association's Division 44 Committee on Consensual Non-Monogamy) to develop OPEN's Consensual Non-Monogamy Policy Project.
 Schechinger writes,